 Entry requirements are as follows (please read carefully):

-* The size constraint is that it must not be larger than 240” overall and no smaller than 48” overall.
+- The size constraint is that its perimeter should not be larger than 240” overall and no smaller than 48” overall.

-Accepted quilts must be received by the SCCQG Road2CA Liaison (Olivia Carnahan) for exhibition.
+Deadline for receipt of exhibit quilts.
+Accepted quilts must be received by the SCCQG Road2CA Curator (Kate Weber) for exhibition.